dangminhduc/aws-database-speciality-note/README.md

 ```
   - OpenCypher: Inspired by SQL, that specifies a pattern of nodes and relationships to find in your graph using a motif syntax (like ()-[]->()).
 An openCypher query often starts with a MATCH clause, followed by other clauses such as WHERE, WITH, and RETURN.
   Gremlin and openCypher are both property-graph query languages, and they are complementary in many ways.
+  - Import using csv
 ```
 MATCH (n:airport) RETURN n //Find all node with label
 ```
   - SPARQL: query language for the Resource Description Framework (RDF), which is a graph data format designed for the web.
 Amazon Neptune is compatible with SPARQL 1.1
     - `String queryString = "SELECT ?s ?p ?o WHERE { ?s ?p ?o } limit 10";`
+    - Import using RDF file(ntriples, nquads, rdfxml, turtle) and must use UTF-8 format

 ## Redshift Spectrum
 - Just like Athena that can query directly from S3, but a cluster must be provisioned to ensure performance while Athena is rely on AWS free resources.